Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 ## Specific Objectives
 The aim of the project is to provide actionable suggestions or recommendations to improve the retail company's operations or financial position based on the insights from the gathered data.
 With this, it is important to answer the following questions:
+* *Which product category sold the most?
-* What product category conjures the highest sales? -- Additional: The top three highest selling product categories
+* *Which of the product categories belong in the top three highest sales?*
-* Are there any seasonal patterns or trends in terms of sales?
-If so, what does this mean for the retail company?
-* Are there any sales trends or patterns in terms of customer/buyer's age?
-If so, what does this mean for the retail company?
+* *Is there any sales trends in terms of time? (e.g, daily, monthly, yearly sales trend or pattern)*
-* What product category has the highest quantity sold?
-Additional: What are the top three highest quantity sold product categories?
+* *Is there any sales trend or pattern regarding customer age?*
+* *Which product category sold the most units?
+* *Which three product categories sold the most units?*
-* What is the percentage of males and females?
-How different are each gender in preference for products?
+* *What is the gender distribution?
+How different are their product preferences?*

 ## Data Collection
 The dataset used in this project was downloaded from Kaggle then exported to Google Sheets for data cleaning.